davidvilla/ian/README.rst

   * build-standard: compile with dpkg-buildpackage
   * build-svn:      compile with svn-buildpackage

+binary-contens:
-* binary-contens: list files on generated binary packages
+  list files on generated binary packages

-* clean
+clean:
+  remove all generated files and artifacts

   * reverts quilt patches if present